ladyhoai/Simple-shooting-game-with-SFML/README.md

 This is a shooting game inspired by Space Shooter, which was made for the purpose of personal practicing.
 Hope this helps somebody, somehow :)

+I'm using visual studio 2019 for this game.
+To build, copy the code to vs and link the sfml library (New to github so I'm not sure if this works)

 Control : UpArrow, DownArrow, LeftArrow, RightArrow to move the ship.
 To restart game, press SpaceBar.
 Pick up the condom to gain a shield